 The Dodgers complete a three-game NLDS sweep of Chicago with a 3-1 victory, winning their first postseason series since 1998.
 The stunning loss in the playoffs extends the World Series drought for the Cubs into another century.

-On the last day of the campaign, Miguel Tejada hits a fourth-inning double off Nelson Figueroa in the Astos' 4-0 loss in New York to finish the season with 46, the most in the National League.
-The Astros' shortstop, also tops in the AL with 50 two-baggers playing for the Orioles in 2005, is the first player in baseball history to have led both leagues in doubles.
+On the last day of the campaign, Miguel Tejada hits a fourth-inning double off Nelson Figueroa in the Astros' 4-0 loss in New York to finish the season with 46, the most in the National League.
+The Astros' shortstop, who also was tops the AL with 50 two-baggers playing for the Orioles in 2005, is the first player in baseball history to have led both leagues in doubles.